IrgendwasMitSchnittlauch/Blog/README.md

 Now about 2,5 years later, I decided to take a restart and get to start again with my already gained experience this new project.

+## How do I navigate through your blog?
+You can either choose to go through my folders, where I sort my posts by topic, or you can simply check out my [Latest posts page](https://github.com/IrgendwasMitSchnittlauch/Blog/blob/main/Latest-Posts.md), where you will find the newest blog posts.

+> [!TIP]
+> **Feedback to submit?**
+> Feel free to create Merge Requests or text me on [LinkedIn](https://www.linkedin.com/in/scholzflorian/).

 ### Interested?
 Feel free to follow my online adventures